 I travel for a lot of things: for history, architecture, food, the sunsets, and of course, for street art.
+If you’re planning to go to any of these places, you’ll be happy to know that you can find them as part of many Europe tour packages.

 As much as I can, whenever I arrive in a new city, I keep on the lookout for street art, appreciating the medium’s unique charm.